ppgeneve/designPattern/README.md

 ## singleton use case
 * Logger Classes
 * Configuration Classes
-* Accesing resources in shared mode
+* Accessing resources in shared mode
 * Factories implemented as Singletons

+## difference between simple factory and factory method
+* Simple factory implement factory (use in service).
+* Factory method apply base factory, it's subclass will implement it.One can factory method in client.